You can't wade in, but you can watch

 So perhaps it’s more important now than ever in the last several years to turn our collective attention toward the health of our waterways.
 We encourage all who share Fowler’s concern and love for the Patuxent to watch the former senator and a few friends get their feet wet.

-So whether you are watermen, farmers, stalwart environmentalists or simply those who enjoy recreation along the river, we urge you all to (symbolically this time) take Fowler’s hand renew the enthusiasm to restore this most precious natural resource.
+Whether you are watermen, farmers, stalwart environmentalists or simply those who enjoy recreation along the river, we urge you all to (symbolically this time) take Fowler’s hand and renew the enthusiasm to restore this most precious natural resource.